Starting a blog takes dedication and thorough planning. Starting successful blogs requires a whole lot more.

 13. A Cup of Jo

-An easy to remember blog name that also doubles as the blog’s domain is a must if you’re looking to grow your blog following.
+New bloggers take note: an easy-to-remember blog name that also doubles as the blog’s domain is a must if you’re looking to grow your blog following.

 Consider introducing something similar to your blog, especially if you’re struggling with retaining your visitors on your pages or if their average session duration isn’t that long.